 - 79.1 Legislation allows for a licensed private hire operator to sub-contract a booking to another licensed private hire operator, either inside the same district or in a different District.
 Both operators must be licensed within the area in which their operating base is located and should record details of the booking in the normal way. - 79.2 All three licences (operator, driver and vehicle) must still be issued by the same local authority.
-For example, an operator licensed to operate in district A and district B cannot take a booking in district A and use a vehicle and driver licensed in district B. They can however sub-contract the booking to the operating base in district B using a vehicle and driver licensed in district B. - 79.3 The initial booking must be taken within the area in which the operator is based and the sub-contracted booking must be taken within the area in which the subcontracted operator is based.
+For example, an operator licensed to operate in district A and district B cannot take a booking in district A and use a vehicle and driver licensed in district B. They can however sub-contract the booking to the operating base in district B using a vehicle and driver licensed in district B. - 79.3 The initial booking must be taken within the area in which the operator is based and the sub-contracted booking must be taken within the area in which the sub-contracted operator is based. - 79.4 When a booking for a vehicle is accepted, a legal contract is formed between the Operator and the customer.
+The Operator is responsible for the performance of this contract to a satisfactory standard, even when sub-contracting.